By Kevin Levangie, Daniel Marcotte, and Emily Robins Sharpe. Updated 13 May 2016.

 October 1—Emerging from a complex web of power struggles on the Nationalist side, Franco becomes Generalissimo and supreme commander of the right-wing coalition.
 Similarly to Mussolini’s title Duce or Hitler’s Führer, he comes to be known as Caudillo, meaning “chief” or “leader.”

 October 14—The first large group of international volunteers arrives at Albacete.

 November 3—Bethune arrives in Madrid with the intention of joining one of the local hospitals as a surgeon.
-As he doesn’t speak Spanish, the hospitals turn him away.
+As they have enough physicians and he doesn’t speak Spanish, the hospitals turn him away.

 November 4—Anarchists join the Popular Front government, breaking with their policy of avoiding governmental power.

 November 8—First units of the International Brigades arrive in Madrid.

 November 14—Bethune conceives of his mobile blood transfusion unit, the Servicio canadiense de transfusion de sangre.

 December—Republican government sends the majority of their gold reserve to Russia as collateral against weapon shipments and for safekeeping.

 December 6—Mussolini agrees to send troops to Spain.
 The Corpo di Truppe Volontarie arrives in late December.

 December 8—Accompanied by Henning Sorensen and Hazen Sise, Norman Bethune’s blood transfusion unit crosses the French-Spanish border, headed for Madrid.